lateef-taiwo/Client-Server-Architecture-With-Mysql-on-AWS/README.md

     * For windows users choose .ppk for use with putty.
 Putty is a software that lets you connect remotely to servers
 * Save your private key (.pem file) securely and do not share it with anyone!
 If you lose it, you will not be able to connect to your server ever again!

-* Now, the the first server named "mysql server" has been created.
+* Now, the the second Linux server named "mysql client" has been created.

     ![Ec2](./images/EC-2%20.png)